 Get Enough Sleep

 Sleep is vital for every human being.
 However, not getting a decent sleep is usually accounted as a common symptom among PTSD patients.
 It is important to get a sound sleep, between 7 to 9 hours, every night.
-A well-rest body is able to fight stress, anger, irritability and moodiness, effectively.
+A well-rest body is able to fight stress,

 Interestingly, your daytime habits and activities affect your sleep.
 Therefore, exercising regularly and limiting intake of coffee, tea, cola or chocolate will help to get sound sleep.